woocommerce/woocommerce/readme.txt

 * Fix - PayPal does not allow free products, but paid shipping.
 Workaround by sending shipping as a line item if it is the only cost.
 * Fix - SKUs prop on products shortcode.
 * Fix - Layered nav counts when term_id does not match term_taxonomy_id (before splitting).
+* Fix - Fixed referer links from cart messages in WP 4.4.
 * Dev - Restored missing WC_Settings_API::init_form_fields() method to prevent potential errors in 3rd party gateways.
 * Dev - API - Fixed returned data from product images (changed `title` to `name`).
 * Dev - API - Fixed products schema for `grouped_products`.